Creamy vegan peanut sauce with a delicious tangy zesty flavor and just the right amount of spiciness. Ready in minutes and perfect as a dip or sauce.

 Ever since we made it we’ve been eating it with everything.

-Of course all the spring rolls you see pictured here were gone in minutes, but then we had some leftover sauce and that has been used as a salad dressing, a sauce for noodles, a dip and just stirred into curry.
+Of course all the vegan summer rolls you see pictured here were gone in minutes, but then we had some leftover sauce and that has been used as a salad dressing, a sauce for noodles, a dip and just stirred into curry.

 Jaye even went out and bought some fried spring rolls especially to dip into the leftover sauce.